 Cities were becoming congested due to constant progress in infrastructure and technology, which eroded the surrounding natural landscape.

 Garden cities, known also as ‘green cities’, are an ‘ideal’ approach to urban planning that Howard promoted in his renowned work, Tomorrow: A Peaceful Path to Social Reform (1898).

-Howard’s notion of a garden city was geared towards being a small satellite residential community, combining amenities available in urban areas with easy access to nature.
+Howard geared his notion of a garden city towards being a small satellite residential community, combining amenities available in urban areas with easy access to nature.